 - 1974-08-05 US President Richard Nixon admits he withheld information about Watergate break-in

 - 1974-08-08 US President Richard Nixon announces he will resign at 12pm the next day

-- 1974-08-09 Richard Nixon resigns as US President and VP Gerald Ford swears the oath of office to take his place as the 38th US President
+- 1974-08-09 Richard Nixon resigns as President of the United States and Vice President Gerald Ford swears the oath of office to take his place as the 38th US President

 - 1974-09-08 US President Gerald Ford pardons former President Richard Nixon of all federal crimes